 Students are expected to bring their own READY TO EAT lunch from home.
+Please avoid fast food drop offs if possible.
+Birthdays are an exception.
 Microwaves will not be available.
-We will return to having lunch in the cafeteria.

-Please be advised that we will no longer allow food delivery services such as Doordash/UberEats/GrubHub for student lunches.
+Please be advised that we will not allow food delivery services such as Doordash/UberEats/GrubHub for student lunches.
 We will not accept delivery orders - so please be sure to make lunch arrangements ahead of time.
+We will also not accept soda drinks.
+Water is the drink of choice.